dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/commanding-overview.md

  Many of these commands include a set of default input bindings.
 For example, if you specify that your application handles the copy command, you automatically get the keyboard binding "CTRL+C" You also get bindings for other input devices, such as Tablet PC pen gestures and speech information.

- When you reference commands in the various command libraries using WPF WPF [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] processor references at load time).
+ When you reference commands in the various command libraries using WPF WPF XAML processor references at load time).

 <a name="creating_commands"></a>